derhansen/derhansen.github.io/_posts/2022-07-16-restricting-automated-spam-submissions-in-typo3-form-extension.md

 automation more expensive for spammers.

 A spammer targeting explicitly your website can of course easily use reverse engineering to extract the challenge/response logic and code something that computes the required calculation in a script.
-But I assume, that for the vast majority of the spammers out there, such an analysis and reverse engineering will be too much effort.
+But I assume, that for the vast majority of the spammers out there, such an analysis, reverse engineering and special coding requirements will be too much effort.